KBNLwikimedia/SDoC/writeSDoCfromExcel/README.md

 ## Configuration (in the script)

-Open the script and edit the top-level `CONFIG` dictionary:
+Edit the top-level `CONFIG` dictionary:

 ```python
 CONFIG = {